|

 Whatever trail food you like is going to be just fine for the Narrows trail in Zion.
 We brought a combination of dried fruit, dried meat, granola bars, muffins, and apples.

-The 100% best thing we did, though, was in addition to bringing water, we also filled up our Hydro Flask with hot cocoa.
-Sips of the hot drink on the way through the canyon was so soothing (this was available at the hotel breakfast).
+The 100% best thing we did, though, was in addition to bringing water, we also filled up our Hydro Flask with a hot drink – which felt fantastic as we hiked our way through the canyon.

 Other Practical Information about Visiting Zion National Park